Pradnyakasture29/Product_Category/README.md

 4) PUT - update category by id
 5) DELETE - Delete category by id
 I have done curd operation in this project.

+Technologies used:A) Use Spring boot
+                  B) Use Rest controller
+                  C) Need DB configuration (Use RDB instead of in-memory)
+                  D) Use annotation based configuration (Not XML).
+                  E) JPA & Hibernate